get-select/dbt-snowflake-monitoring/README.md

 grant imported privileges on database snowflake to role your_dbt_role_name;
 ```

-We are currently in the process of getting this package added to the dbt package hub.
-In the meantime, you can add it to your package by adding the following to your `packages.yml` file:
+Add the following to your `packages.yml` file:

 ```yaml
 packages: